-A potential risk of an allogeneic therapy such as that being tested by the Company is that patients might develop an immune response to the cells being infused.
+A potential risk of an allogeneic therapy such as that being tested by the Company with CAP-1002 is that patients might develop an immune response to the cells being infused.
 Such an immune response may induce adverse clinical effects which would impact the safety of the Company's products and the success of our trials.
-Additionally, if research subjects have pre-existing antibodies or other immune sensitization to our cells, there is a potentiality that our cells and the therapy would be rendered ineffective.
+Additionally, if research subjects have pre-existing antibodies or other immune sensitization to our cells, our cells and the therapy could potentially be rendered ineffective.

-\ Our business faces significant government regulation, and there is no guarantee that our product candidates will receive regulatory approval.
+\Our business faces significant government regulation, and there is no guarantee that our product candidates will receive regulatory approval.

 Our research and development activities, preclinical studies, anticipated human clinical trials, and anticipated manufacturing and marketing of our potential products are subject to extensive regulation by the FDA and other regulatory authorities in the United States, as well as by regulatory authorities in other countries.
-In the United States, our product candidates are subject to regulation as biological products under the Public Health Service Act or as combination biological products/medical devices.
+In the United States, our product candidates are subject to regulation as biological products or as combination biological products/medical devices under the Federal Food, Drug and Cosmetic Act, the Public Health Service Act and other statutes, as outlined in the Code of Federal Regulations.
 Different regulatory requirements may apply to our products depending on how they are categorized by the FDA under these laws.
 These regulations can be subject to substantial and significant interpretation, addition, amendment or revision by the FDA and by the legislative process.
 The FDA may determine that we will need to undertake clinical trials beyond those currently planned.
 Furthermore, the FDA may determine that results of clinical trials do not support approval for the product.
 Similar determinations may be encountered in foreign countries.
 The FDA will continue to monitor products in the market after approval, if any, and may determine to withdraw its approval or otherwise seriously affect the marketing efforts for any such product.
 The same possibilities exist for trials to be conducted outside of the United States that are subject to regulations established by local authorities and local law.
 Any such determinations would delay or deny the introduction of our product candidates to the market and have a material adverse effect on our business, financial condition, and results of operations.

-Drug manufacturers are subject to ongoing periodic unannounced inspection by the FDA, the Drug Enforcement Agency, and corresponding state agencies to ensure strict compliance with Good Manufacturing Practices or GMPs and other government regulations and corresponding foreign standards.
-We do not have control over third-party manufacturers' compliance with these regulations and standards.
+Drug manufacturers are subject to ongoing periodic unannounced inspection by the FDA, the Drug Enforcement Agency, other federal agencies and corresponding state agencies to ensure strict compliance with Good Manufacturing Practices, or GMPs, and other government regulations and corresponding foreign standards.
+We do not have control over third-party manufacturers' compliance with these regulations and standards, nor can we guarantee that we will maintain compliance with such regulations in regards to our own manufacturing processes.
 Other risks include:

-- · regulatory authorities may require the addition of labeling statements, specific warnings, a contraindication, or field alerts to physicians and pharmacies; - regulatory authorities may withdraw their approval of the product or require us to take our approved products off the market; - · we may be required to change the way the product is administered, conduct additional clinical trials or change the labeling of our products; - · we may have limitations on how we promote our products; - we may be subject to litigation or product liability
+- · regulatory authorities may require the addition of labeling statements, specific warnings, a contraindication, or field alerts to physicians and pharmacies; - regulatory authorities may withdraw their approval of the IND or the product or require us to take our approved products off the market; - we may be required to change the way the product is manufactured or administered and we may be required to conduct additional clinical trials or change the labeling of our products; - · we may have limitations on how we promote our products; and - we may be subject to litigation or product liability claims.